 American Depository Receipts (ADRs) are stocks that are sold in the US market but represent ownership of the underlying shares in a foreign company.
 An ADR trades in US dollars and they allow investors to avoid the risk of transacting in a foreign currency.
-Before the introduction of American Depository Receipts, investors faced difficulties in buying shares in foreign companies and dealing with the different currency values.
+Before the introduction of American Depository Receipts, investors faced difficulties in buying shares of foreign companies and dealing with different currency values.

 Examples of ADRs

 Diageo is an alcoholic beverage company that is located in the United Kingdom.
 It’s been making efforts to expand its market in the United States.
 It trades on the NYSE under the symbol DEO.
 One Diageo ADR represents four ordinary DEO shares.
 Diageo’s dividend yield, as of 2018, is about 3%.